 Less light output during darks scenes

-The brightness of an HDR projector, unlike HDR monitors, is not based on fixed values from the signal assigned to it, but varies depending on the distance between the projector and the screen, screen size, and the material of the screen.
-Therefore, BenQ HDR-PRO projectors provide five different recommended HDR Brightness values for popular home projector screen sizes*.
-It is also equipped with brightness control so users can change the brightness level based on screen size to enjoy the best viewing experience. (*common home projection screen sizes are 80”, 100”, 120”, 150”, and 200”)
+The brightness of an HDR projector, unlike HDR monitors, is not fixed by the signal assigned to it, but varies depending on the distance between the projector and the screen, screen sizes, and the material of the screen.
+Therefore, BenQ HDR-PRO projectors provide 5 different recommended HDR brightness levels for 5 different common home projector screen sizes*.
+It is also equipped with a brightness control so that users can change the brightness level based on screen sizes to enjoy the best viewing experience.
+(The common home projection screen sizes are 80,” 100,” 120,” 150,” and 200.”)

-In addition, BenQ HDR-PRO technology does not simply focus on providing the highest maximum brightness to show a more dynamic range, but instead provides sufficient and comfortable brightness choices in order to avoid long term eye fatigue.
-This feature also presents a more detailed and realistic image in a way that is best suited for human eyes.
+In addition, BenQ HDR-PRO technology does not simply focus on providing maximum brightness to show more dynamic range.
+Instead it provides sufficient and comfortable brightness choices in order to avoid long-term eye fatigue.
+This feature also presents a comprehensive, detailed and realistic image in a way that is best suited for human eyes.